ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 LeafEntryData = any
 ~~~

-Comparison: See Sect.
-4.5 of RFC9162 where leaves are represented as a DER-encoded structure containing type, and type-dependent data.
+Comparison: See {{Section 4.5 of RFC9162}} where leaves are represented as a DER-encoded structure containing type, and type-dependent data.

 A specification of a leaf entry type must define the following:

 - The value of LeafEntryType
 - The type of LeafEntryData
-- The type of LeafReceiptData, which defines what to include in a receipt (see section X)
+- The type of LeafReceiptData, which defines what to include in a receipt (see {{receipts}})
 - A procedure to re-construct the value of LeafEntryData

 ~~~ cddl